LunarColony/iExpense/README.md

 // Reading data back
 @State private var tapCount = UserDefaults.standard.integer(forKey: "Tap")
 ```
 When working with complex or custom data types, Swift gives us the option to convert these types of data into plain text for archiving or unarchiving.
-In this app, we use the `JSONEncoder()` to convert our custom data type into a `JSON` format for archiving and `JSONDecoder` for unarchiving.
+In this app, we use the `JSONEncoder()` to convert our custom data type into a `json` format for archiving and `JSONDecoder` for unarchiving.

 ## Topics covered
 - `UserDefaults`